devacfr/reflow-maven-skin/reflow-maven-skin/src/site/markdown/migration.md

 ### Toc sidebar component

 Toc sidebar has been refactored to support the 1st level heading and positionned to right of body page.
-Reading is easier and not reduce the place of body content.
+Reading is easier and not reduce the place of body content (see [Table of Contents Component][toc-doc] documentation for more information).

 ```xml
 <toc position="fixed|relative" autoExpandable="true|false" expanded="true|false">sidebar</toc>